 Possibly one of the the 20th century’s great masters, Anthony Quinn’s unquestionable gifts as a performing artist may have unduly overshadowed his accomplishments in the visual arts.
 As a sculptor, painter, and graphic artist, Quinn created a diverse body of original works – from sculptures in Italian marble to graphics made using stone lithography.
 Although Quinn passed away a decade ago, his estate still holds a few artworks in its collection.
 Safeguarded and authenticated by his heirs, these works are periodically released to the public exclusively through the gallery.

-The artwork of Anthony Quinn, direct from his estate and with estate authentication, is offered exclusively by Harte International Galleries and available at no other location in the world.
+The artwork of Anthony Quinn, direct from his estate and with estate authentication, is offered exclusively by Harte International Galleries.

 Although Mark Remling has been painting for over a decade, in a series of recent bold abstractions, he crystallized his artistic vision for the first time.
 An instant hit with the public, Reming’s new paintings are boldly executed on sleek aluminum surfaces.
 The smooth metallic backdrops set the stage for bold splashes of paint and dramatic patterns etched and ground onto the surface.

 To learn more about the true “Living Metal Master” go to Remling’s website www.remlingart.com or even better come to our gallery in Maui and see the real thing!

 Cleek’s most recent collection of paintings has its roots in human emotion and interaction.
 Inspired by the architecture and people of major European and American cities, Cleek draws on his memories of his journeys there, distilling the flavor, ambiance, and romance of each destination.